This vegan aioli is so easy and super quick to make. It is smooth, creamy, tangy and oh so delicious.

 - sate sauce (peanut sauce)

-Enough delicious and all vegan dips to choose from.
-Even your non vegan guests will be impressed with the vegan variety of dips.
+Enough to choose from.
+Even your non vegan guests will be impressed with the vegan variety of dips!

 I hope you will enjoy this versatile vegan aioli as much as I do.
 Let me know below in the comments what you think of it, or add @haricoco1 to your instagram post.